General Payroll Information

 Agencies may use a withholding or exemption certificate furnished by a state, city, or county, if that document provides all the required information.
 If it does not, agencies may use a certificate approved by Treasury.

 FS Form 7311: Employee's Withholding Certificate for Local Taxes

 Agencies may use FS Form 7311 if a local taxing authority does not furnish an appropriate certificate.
-Agencies are requested to reproduce the FS Form 7311 for their own use.
+This may require agencies to reproduce the FS Form 7311 for their own use.
 Any revision to the form must be approved in advance as required by Volume I, Part 1, Chapter 2000.
 However, overprinting the form does not require clearance from Treasury.
-FS Form 7311 may be obtained from our website.
+Obtain a copy of FS Form 7311 from our website.

 Information for States, Cities, or Counties

-Agencies may furnish copies of completed withholding certificates when requested by the taxing authority for which the tax was withheld.
+Agencies may furnish copies of completed withholding certificates when requested by the taxing authority withholding the tax.